 Thomas Edison captured sunlight in a glass bulb.
 With ever-improving technology, today’s lighting engineers are making lightbulbs more effective and efficient, less costly to use and safer.
 Americans can also do their part: Change a lightbulb.

-Consumers use approximately 10 percent of their household electricity to light their homes.
-They can reduce this amount and costs by replacing incandescent light bulbs with energy-efficient fluorescent, halogen, and light-emitting diode (LED) bulbs.
+Consumers use approximately 10% of their household electricity to light their homes.
+They can reduce this amount and costs by replacing incandescent lightbulbs with energy-efficient light-emitting diode (LED) and halogen bulbs.

-Halogen lights are used for automobile headlamps, task lighting, recesses, sconces, and torchère lamps.
+Halogen lights have been used for automobile headlamps, task lighting, recesses, sconces, and torchère lamps, although LEDs are replacing them.
 Like incandescent bulbs, halogen bulbs contain tungsten filaments.
 Unlike incandescent bulbs, which contain argon or nitrogen gas enclosed in silica-based glass, halogen bulbs contain halogen gas enclosed in quartz glass.
-The glass and gas allow the bulbs to produce more light per energy unit, which makes them more energy-efficient and longer lasting.
+The glass and gas allow the bulbs to produce more light per energy unit, which makes them about 25% more energy-efficient than incandescent bulbs and they can last up to three times longer.
 Despite their initial higher price, halogens cost less to use than incandescent bulbs in the long run.
 Halogen color temperature reaches 3,400 degrees Kelvin, which produces a bluish-white light, closest to daylight.
 In contrast, a 60-watt incandescent bulb produces 2,700°K light.